 The risk to these Virtual MVPDs, both current competitors and potential entrants, is heightened by the approaching expiration of the Comcast/NBCUniversal consent decree in September 2018.

-After the consent decree expires, as an AT&T executive put it, "NBCU can choose not to license content online to some players or may discriminate on price."
-Further, both and Vue's contracts with Turner will also come up for renewal within one year after the consent decree expires: Turner deal expires on and Sony's deals with both Turner and NBCUniversal are both up on and Sony 323
+319 320 After the consent decree expires, as an AT&T executive put it, "NBCU can choose not to license content online to some players or may discriminate on price."
+Further, both and Vue's contracts with Turner will also come up for renewal within one year after the consent decree expires: Turner deal expires on after the consent decree, and Sony's deals with both Turner and NBCUniversal are both up on agents.
 If the proposed merger proceeds, these Virtual MVPDs will have to negotiate their next Turner and NBCUniversal deals with two large vertically integrated companies whose downstream operations are threatened by the growth of Virtual MVPDs, in an industry that is vulnerable to coordination.

-15.2 The MVPD Industry Is Vulnerable to Anti-Competitive Coordination

-Economists consider a number of factors when assessing whether a market is susceptible to anticompetitive coordination.
-These factors include (1) the number of firms that would be needed for effective anti-competitive coordination, (2) the nature and frequency of communication among these firms, (3) whether these firms mutually recognize that they have a shared interest in anti-competitive coordination, and (4) the ability of one of those firms to rapidly observe
+15.2 The MVPD Industry Is Vulnerable to Anti-Competitive Coordination Economists consider a number of factors when assessing whether a market is susceptible to anti-competitive coordination.
+These factors include (1) the number of firms that would be needed for effective anti-competitive coordination, (2) the nature and frequency of communication among these firms, (3) whether these firms mutually recognize that they have a shared interest in anti-competitive coordination, and (4) the ability of one of those firms to rapidly observe 318 ATT-LIT-00254049 at Pay TV OTT Provider Summary tab (May 22, 2017, analysis projecting virtual MVPD entry by Amazon, Apple, and others over the next three years); ATT-DOJ2R-01232728-738, at -738 (2016 Emerging MVPD Entrants whitepaper considering Amazon, Hulu, Netflix, Facebook, and Twitter as potential entrants).

-Sling's deal for core NBC Universal content expires on the solution of the solution o

-&lt;sup>318 ATT-LIT-00254049 at Pay TV OTT Provider Summary tab (May 22, 2017, analysis projecting virtual MVPD entry by Amazon, Apple, and others over the next three years); ATT-DOJ2R-01232728-738, at -738 (2016 Emerging MVPD Entrants whitepaper considering Amazon, Hulu, Netflix, Facebook, and Twitter as potential entrants).
 See also TWI-02215404-465 (considering possible Virtual MVPD product by Amazon); TWI-LIT-00561667 (listing status of negotiations with a number of expected entrants as of Jan.
 2017).

-&lt;sup>319 The decree currently requires Comcast to make NBCUniversal networks available to Virtual MVPDs on terms that are comparable to those received by traditional MVPDs.
-Consent Decree § IV.A ("At the request of any OVD, Defendants shall provide, for distribution to consumers through a linear feed (plus any associated videoon-demand rights), all Video Programming they provide to any MVPD in the United States with more than one million subscribers, on terms that are Economically Equivalent to the terms on which Defendants provide Video Programming to that MVPD.").

-&lt;sup>321 ATT-DOJ2R-01496850-852.
-The executive also noted that after the decree expires, online video distributors "could be looking at different terms for NBCU content" and "Comcast may hold back content" from some online video distributors.
+The decree currently requires Comcast to make NBCUniversal networks available to Virtual MVPDs on terms that are comparable to those received by traditional MVPDs.
+Consent Decree § IV.A ("At the request of any OVD, Defendants shall provide, for distribution to consumers through a linear feed (plus any associated video-on-demand rights), all Video Programming they provide to any MVPD in the United States with more than one million subscribers, on terms that are Economically Equivalent to the terms on which Defendants provide Video Programming to that MVPD.").
+Sling's deal for core NBC Universal content expires on COMATT-BOM-00000927, at slides 2-3.
+CenturyLink Stream's contract for NBCUniversal will expire on 321 ATT-DOJ2R-01496850-852.
+The executive also noted that after the decree expires, online video distributors "could be looking at different terms for NBCU content" and "Comcast may hold back content" from some onlin video distributors.
+322 323 SIENA-06807-845; SIENA-06775-802.

-SIENA-06807-845; SIENA-06775-802.

 whether the others are continuing to follow the course of action that is in their collective interest, even if an alternative course of action would be more profitable in the immediate term.
-As I now explain, each of these factors suggests that MVPD markets are quite susceptible to anti-competitive coordination.
+As I now explain, each of these factors suggests that MVPD markets are quite susceptible to anticompetitive coordination.